natesire/clean-comments/README.md

 ## Inspiration For This Project

 I wanted an easier way to generate docs from comments.
-There are tools for that.
-But the problem is if your docs rely on very outdated comments.
+There are automation tools for that.
+The problem is if your docs rely on very outdated comments then no documents could actually be better than out-of-date documents.

 # Features